NCCRED has three key aims:

 The strategies to achieve this include:

-- Building research capacity at a national level by conducting leading clinical research projects, awarding more than 1.5 million in seed and capacity building research grants, and inducting our first round of research fellows
+- Building research capacity at a national level by leading clinical research projects, awarding more than 1.5 million in seed and capacity building research grants, and supporting the NCCRED Clinical Research Scholars

-- Responding quickly to emerging trends by establishing a national Prompt Response Network (PRN), a Clinical Reference Group (CRG), and NCCRED Methamphetamine and Emerging Drugs Working Group (WG)
+- Responding quickly to emerging trends by establishing a national Prompt Response Network (PRN), a Clinical Reference Group, and NCCRED Methamphetamine and Emerging Drugs Clinical Research Network Working Group

 - Developing clinical capacity of the AOD workforce through leading clinical guidelines and development strategies

 NCCRED’s clinical research team has published an extensive systematic review of drug treatments for methamphetamine dependence and for the treatment of methamphetamine withdrawal.
 These are comprehensive clinical resources for Health Care Workers wanting to know more about pharmacotherapies for MA dependence and withdrawal, including a matrix of outcomes and measures used in clinical research of treatments for methamphetamine use disorder.
 The matrix can be viewed on the NCCRED website.